Alfie432/webscraper/README.md

 # webscraper

 This will return all the links in the URL you enter on line 6
+* Might not return every link *

-Run the following command in the terminal to download the required libraries;
+Run the following command in the terminal to download the required libraries:

 pip install beautifulsoup4 requests